Upgrade to Premium for full access to 20+ securities across all asset classes

 Negative Drivers (2)

-- Progress in US‑Iran ceasefire talks and reports of safer passage through the Strait of Hormuz are compressing the geopolitical risk premium and triggering front‑month selling.
+- Progress in US‑Iran talks and multiple tankers transiting the Strait of Hormuz have removed a material Middle East geopolitical risk premium and favored near‑term downside.

 BTC